Confederated Tribes of the Colville Reservation

 The tribes' traditional territories in the Pacific Northwest once encompassed most of what is now known as eastern Washington state and extended into British Columbia, Idaho, and Oregon.
-Eight of these related bands are the names of rivers that flow off of the eastern slopes of the North Cascades or the Okanogan Highlands.
-Several of these rivers have small towns or communities where the rivers flow into the Columbia River.
-Beginning in the Southwest the rivers in order as you go north and then east are the: Wenatchee (Town of Wenatchee), Entiat (Town of Entiat), Chelan (Town of Chelan), Methow (Town of Methow, upstream of the confluence with the Columbia), Okanogan (Town of Okanogan, upstream of the confluence), Nespelem (Tribal community of Nespelem, upstream of the confluence), Sanpoil (Tribal community of Sanpoil, on the Sanpoil arm of Lake Roosevelt), and Colville (Town of Colville, upstream of the confluence).
-The Arrow Lakes are upstream on the Columbia River a little ways above the border in British Columbia.
-The Moses Coulee, Moses-Columbia, is an Ice Age canyon (coulee) just south of the Columbia River west of Coulee City on U.S. Highway 2.
-Not to be confused, Coulee City is located in the Grand Coulee, a similar and more famous Ice Age canyon that lies east of the Moses Coulee.
+A number of the bands are the namesake of rivers that flow off the North Cascades or the Okanogan Highlands.
+Several of the rivers have small towns or communities near where the rivers flow into the Columbia River.
+The rivers, in order from furthest downstream to upstream, are the: Wenatchee, Entiat, Chelan, Methow, Okanogan, Nespelem, Sanpoil (Tribal community of Sanpoil, on the Sanpoil arm of Lake Roosevelt), and Colville.
+The Arrow Lakes are also upstream on the Columbia River, past the border into British Columbia.

-The Nez Perce are the descendants of Chief Joseph band which came from Northeast Oregon.
-As part of the conditions of surrender, Chief Joseph and his band were not allowed to return to their home in Oregon and were eventually re-located to the Colville reservation after the so-called "Flight of the Nez Perce" in 1877.
-The Nez Perce (not including the small group re-located to Colville) are located on the Nez Perce Indian Reservation in West central Idaho along the Clearwater River.
+The Nez Perce are the descendants of Chief Joseph's band, who were forcibly displaced from their territory in a violation of the Treaty of Walla Walla.
+This resulted in the Nez Perce War.
+After the band's surrender, they were relocated to the Colville reservation.
+The rest of the Nez Perce are located on the Nez Perce Indian Reservation in West central Idaho along the Clearwater River.

 In 1872, the Confederated Tribes of the Colville Reservation was formed by executive order under President Ulysses S. Grant for the purpose of occupying the Colville Reservation.
 It was a large area encompassing a wide variety of habitats and resources.
-Later the reservation was reduced, and some of the best lands were excluded, made available for settlement by European Americans.
+The reservation was later reduced, and some of the best lands were reallocated for settlement by European Americans.